Dialog-IF/dialog/readme.txt

 		The problem isn't really fixed, but it will no longer corrupt your game text.

+		Compiler: re-fixed the obscure bug with divs and spans inside closures, which was previously only fixed for the debugger, not for the compiler.
+Oops!

 		Unit test runner: (game over) and (game over $) are now overridden in unit.dg, to enable testing of win conditions.

 		Documentation: even more has been added to chapter 12.